alan-turing-institute/asg-research-communications/CONTRIBUTING.md

 For both internal and external contributors, we recommend familiarising yourself with the following policies and guidelines from the Turing Institute that we apply to this project:
 - [Equality, Diversity and Inclusion framework](https://www.turing.ac.uk/about-us/equality-diversity-and-inclusion/EDI-framework)
 - [Events code of conduct](https://www.turing.ac.uk/events/policies-and-guidelines)

+Whatever your interest and availability, there is a way to contribute.

 🏃 I only have 5 minutes, but I am interested in this project
 ---